w-h-a/caus/NOTES.md

 The entire inferential edifice of causal modeling stands upon three main principles: the Causal Markov (CM) condition, the Causal Minimality (CMin) condition, and the Faithfulness condition.
 In the standard interventionist framework, these conditions are defended as a bundle of foundational assumptions--justified as methodologically useful or intuitively plausible.
 While powerful, this leaves them without a coherent grounding.

 The issue with missing grounds upon which causal modeling rests is compounded by an older problem: the interpretation of probabilities.
 The Kolmogorov axioms provide a formal calculus, but their interpretation remains a matter of dispute.
 The standard (non-subjectivist) interpretations of probability are frequentist, logical, and propensity theories.
-Frequentists identify evidence for probabilities with the probabilities themselves, which is a mistake; so, this leaves logical and propensity theories.
+Frequentists identify evidence for probabilities with the probabilities themselves; so, this leaves logical and propensity theories.

 This paper argues that Abstract Object Theory (AOT), as detailed in the _Principia Logico-Metaphysica_ (PLM), provides a toolkit for grounding both probability and causality.
 At first glance, AOT invites a logical interpretation of probability.
 AOT provides a theory of possible worlds, defined as abstract objects that encode only propositional properties (e.g., _being such that_ $p$) and that possibly are such that all and only propositions they encode are true.
 Given this, one might attempt to define the probability of a proposition $p$ as a ratio of cardinalities of classes of possible worlds.
 This approach, however, is a non-starter in AOT since possible worlds are not discernible in the manner required for extensional counting.